ELEMENTARY PHILOSOPHY PAPER FOR PARENTS

 In this phase, the child is making the passage form concrete to abstract

 thinking.
-The child is still sensitive to language but there is now more focus
+The child is still sensitive to language but there is now more

-things and coming to understand syntax.
+words mean different things and coming to understand syntax.
 This in

 in ways that are not as concrete as before.
 In mathematics, the mind is

 also refining itself.
-It too is capable of
+It too is capable of grasping more abstract

-material but its form takes on a more abstract form than before.
+form takes on a more abstract form than before.
 This passage to

 abstraction is continuous through out the phase and is one the important

 goals of the phase.